 Bowel & Cancer Research funds scientific and clinical research to save lives and improve the quality of life of individuals with bowel cancer and other bowel conditions.
 We support ways that involve the public in the design and delivery of research and work to raise awareness of bowel cancer and other bowel diseases to improve people’s knowledge of symptoms and break down taboos.

 St Mark’s Hospital Foundation supports the work of St. Mark’s Hospital in Harrow, the world’s first specialist bowel hospital, founded over 180 years ago.
-The Foundation raises money to fund vital research, education and training, as we fight to eliminate all categories of bowel disease.
+The Foundation raises money to fund vital research, education and training, as we fight for a future free from the fear of bowel disease.

 The IBS Network is the national charity supporting people living with Irritable Bowel Syndrome.
 Our mission is to provide information, advice and support and to work alongside health care professionals to facilitate self-care.